lihs-pgr-seminar/lihs-pgr-seminar.github.io/index.md

 This seminar series is run by our research students as a venue for sharing ideas, practice talks before conferences, and to bring all the different specialities together.

+*Previous talks and slides can be found at the bottom of the page.*

 If you're interested in giving a talk, please contact us (details at the bottom)!

 ## Upcoming Talks